 Phyllis Polizotto is a Greenfield resident and is the parent of two G-C graduates.
 Phyllis brings with her a unique view from her over ten years of substitute teaching within the school system.
 Additionally her work with several Indiana non-profits including, Fairbanks Hospital, Hancock County Community Foundation and Hancock County Senior Services is invaluable.
 She is a graduate of Leadership Hancock County and strongly believes a quality school system is an important element of a vibrant community.
 She is proud of the opportunities the GCSF is able to fund that benefit our students as they continue on their learning path.

-Brent Robertson serves as the Past President of Greenfield Central School Foundation.
-He and his wife were born and raised in Greenfield, Indiana.
+Brent Robertson and his wife were born and raised in Greenfield, Indiana.
 He a 1989 G-C graduate and she a 1990 G-C graduate.
-Brent finds his ten year plus involvement with the Foundation a wonderful opportunity to support outstanding teachers and administration and enable them to be able to provide the very best to our students.
+Brent finds his twelve year plus involvement with the Foundation a wonderful opportunity to support outstanding teachers and administration and enable them to be able to provide the very best to our students.
 When not serving on the donor development committee or mentoring within Project Arrow, you can find him in New Palestine hard at work as owner and agent of HRM Insurance Services, Inc.

 Judy Swift is a member of the 2013 Inaugural Hall of Fame class and joined the Hall of Fame committee in 2014.
-A 1969 graduate of Greenfield High School, mother of 2 GCCS graduates and now grandmother of a Weston student makes her a great fit for our board.
+A 1969 graduate of Greenfield High School, mother of 2 G-CCS graduates and now grandmother of a Weston student makes her a great fit for our board.
 Community involvement has been a lifelong commitment for Judy.
-She recently retired as an officer of Greenfield Banking Company.
-Judy is a member of Indiana Bankers Association’s Forty Year Club, a past Greenfield City Council member and after working as co-chair for the Hancock Regional Hospital Foundation’s Business Committee also joined their foundation board.
+She has retired as an officer of Greenfield Banking Company.
+Judy is a member of Indiana Bankers Association’s Forty Year Club, a past Greenfield City Council member and serves on the Hancock Regional Hospital Foundation’s board.

 Tom Haines is a 1952 graduate of Greenfield High School.
 He received a BS of Mechanical Engineering from Purdue and an MBA from Indiana University.
 He retired after 37 years from Eli Lilly & Co.
 He has also served as a member of Hancock Hospital Services for 21 years.